JasperFx/wolverine/docs/guide/http/metadata.md

 processing to denote resource creation instead of the generic `200`.
 Same goes for the built-in `AcceptResponse` type, but returning `202` status.
 Your own custom implementations of the `IHttpAware` interface would apply the metadata declarations at configuration time so that those customizations would be part of the exported Swashbuckle documentation of the system.

+As of Wolverine 3.4, Wolverine will also apply OpenAPI metadata from any value created by compound handler middleware or other middleware that implements the `IEndpointMetadataProvider` interface -- which many `IResult` implementations from within ASP.Net Core middleware do.
+Consider this example from the tests:

+snippet: sample_using_optional_iresult_with_openapi_metadata